SajjaDNakhwa/DevCom-Assignment-1/README.md

 ### 2. Navigation Bar
 Implemented a navigation bar which helps users to easily navigate throughout the main page using `Bootstrap`.
 ### 3. Interactive Elements
-Added lots of interactive elements such as hovering effects, buttons, color changes, hyperlinking, videos etc.
+Added lots of interactive elements such as hovering effects, buttons, color changes, hyperlinking, videos etc. (Access hovering elements on mobile phones by tapping them)
 Here is a list of the interactive elements on the main page:-
 - Hovering effects on the navigation bar, header and the footer
 - Hovering effects on the 'Greetings' section, so it greets in different languages when hovered